orgicus/PiCapture/README.md

 	PiCapture::set_image(image);
 }
 ```
-and you need to make sure you are using YUV encoding in the constructor (I420 instead of BGR24)
+and you need to make sure you are using YUV encoding in the constructor (I420 instead of RGB24)
 ```
 		format->encoding = MMAL_ENCODING_I420;
 		format->encoding_variant = MMAL_ENCODING_I420;

 ```
-This would be a wee bit slower, but will work on older firmware
+This would be a wee bit slower as the conversion is done on the CPU, but will work on older firmware